The Hundred-Year-Old Man Who Climbed Out the Window and Disappeared (novel): Release and reception

 The Hundred-Year-Old Man Who Climbed Out the Window and Disappeared was released as a hardback and audiobook in 2009, and as a paperback in 2010.
 It became the best selling book in Sweden in 2010, and by July 2012 had sold three million copies worldwide.
 The audiobook, read by the actor Björn Granath, won the Iris Ljudbokspris award in 2010.
 The book was published in the United Kingdom by Hesperus Press on 12 July 2012 and in the United States by Hyperion Books on 11 September 2012.

 In 2013, it was adapted into a film of the same name.

-On 23 August 2017, it was announced that CBS Films will collaborate with Gary Sanchez Productions in order to produce an American adaptation of the book.
-Will Ferrell will star in the film, and it will be produced by Ferrell along with Adam McKay and Jessica Elbaum.
-The screenplay will be written by Jason George.